tffmh/site-ffrgw/README.md

+_WIP Multidomain Support an what not youd better wait till merge to master_

 # Firmware for Freifunk westliches Ruhrgebiet
 Repository holds the site configuration to build firmware for the Community "Freifunk westliches Ruhrgebiet", the configuration is not officially